 Located next to the Boston Common right in the middle of the city, you’ll find the Boston Public Garden — America’s first public botanical garden.
-Centrally located to several neighborhoods, it's the perfect places to stroll through on a nice day and take in the scenery.
+Centrally located to several neighborhoods, it's the perfect places to stroll through when the weather is nice and take in the scenery.

 History of the Boston Public Garden